 This podcast is taken from the 'GIRFEC: Childhood, Citizenship and Children's Services' Conference held in Glasgow on the 24-26 September.
-Session 6 - Changing Children's Services - promoting and supporting informal care.
-Professor Robbie Gilligan, Trinity College Dublin talks about changing children services.
+Session 5 - Changing Children's Services.
+Professor Jane Aldgate, The Open University thanks about children's rights, and children development.

 Policy makers are becoming increasingly concerned with the long term consequences of childhood experiences.
 This concern is fuelled by the belief that the early years of life are crucial in shaping later life.
 Catch them young and save society trouble later on, runs the argument.
 Kenan Malik asks whether policies towards young children are based on reliable scientific evidence or on political claims.